 Zero Waste Europe and its 28 members are working with over 400 municipalities all over Europe that have taken on the challenge of the ambitious Zero Waste Master Plan.
 What defines a “Zero Waste Municipality” are the firm and verifiable commitments to move towards zero waste and the results that deliver.
 Zero Waste Municipality/City is a European Trademark owned by Zero Waste Europe.

-Becoming a Zero Waste city is about changing the way waste are dealt with, starting with reduction of residual waste, increase in composting, increase in reuse of secondary material, and at least increase in recycling – with monitoring and evaluation of results throughout the implementation phase.
-It usually starts by implementation of door-to-door collection of sorted waste.
+Becoming a Zero Waste city is about changing the way waste is dealt with, starting with the reduction of residual waste, increase in composting, increase in reuse of secondary material, and at least an increase in recycling – with monitoring and evaluation of results throughout the implementation phase.
+It usually starts with the implementation of door-to-door collection of sorted waste.
 The entire city and its citizen are involved in such transformation, and it can take months to years to implement.
-Giving a 3D printer to a city and organizing a cleanup does not make it a Zero Waste City.
+This reputable Zero Waste Cities program has been established by Zero Waste Europe – Giving a 3D printer or 40 containers to a city and organizing a cleanup does not make it a Zero Waste City!

 If Coca-Cola or any municipality in Montenegro is interested in truly becoming a Zero Waste city, we recommend them to first read the Zero Waste Master Plan and/or contact us.